Andre-Azu/notesapp-yt-/README.md

 # Create the Sign up and log in form

 # Making log in and sign up to accept post requests.
+    making the flash messages

+# Bringing in the database